This post may contain affiliate links. Read my disclosure policy.

 - Veggies: Shredded lettuce, chopped tomatoes, red onion, jalapenos, etc.

-- Cheese: Cheddar, Montrey Jack, cotija, queso fresco
+- Cheese: Cheddar, Monterey Jack, cotija, queso fresco, cheese sauce, etc.

 - Salsa: Classic, pico de gallo, or a fruity one like Mango Avocado Salsa